Anoncheg1/emacs-configs/emacs-config.md

           "Look what is marked or selected and decide what to execute. body-sel - executed after marking files, for sequene of files, body-marked functions - for marked
-        body-single - no marks, no preparation, for current line."
+        body-single - no marks, no preparation, for current line.
+        Used in `my/call-external'."
           (catch '--cl-block-nil--
             (if mark-active
                 ;; - selected